Peter of Rates

 Peter of Rates (Pedro de Rates), also known in English as Peter of Braga, is traditionally considered to be the first bishop of Braga between the years AD 45 and 60.
 Tradition says he was ordered to preach the Christian faith by James the Great, and that Peter of Rates was martyred while attempting to convert the locals to the Christian faith in northern Portugal.
-The ancient Breviary of Braga (Breviarium Bracarense) and the Breviary of Evora hold that Peter of Rates was a disciple of James and preached at Braga.
+The ancient Breviary of Braga (Breviarium Bracarense) and the Breviary of Evora hold that Peter of Rates was a disciple of James and preached in Braga.
 However, the Bollandists say that this claim is "purely traditional."

 Life

 The document holds that James, one of the apostles of Christ, visited the northwest of the Iberian Peninsula in AD 44.
 One of his alleged visits occurred at Serra de Rates, in the current municipality of Póvoa de Varzim.
 During his visit, the apostle is said to have ordained the local Peter of Rates as the first bishop of Braga.
 This is probably a myth, given that it is proven that James was celebrating Easter in Jerusalem precisely in this year.

 It is believed that Peter of Rates was beheaded while converting believers of the Roman religion to the Christian faith.